swaminathanj/DSA/Stack.md

 ## Stack Application 1: Reversing the input

-Problem: Given a series of integers as input, the problem is to output the integers in reverse order.
+  - **Problem**: Given a series of integers as input, the problem is to output the integers in reverse order.

-Solution idea: As you read the input, push them onto the stack.
+  - **Solution idea**: As you read the input, push them onto the stack.
 Now, pop them out one-by-one and print them.
 Since stack holds LIFO property, popping the elements amounts to reverse.

 ``` java
 import java.util.Scanner;